What is the best way to get over anxiety?

-The above is was one of the many questions I asked myself when I suffered.
+This is one of the many questions I asked myself when I suffered.

-Yes, I could find ways and techniques to suppress it for a while, but I never discovered that illusive SECRET to making the anxiety disappear for good.
+Yes, I could find ways and techniques to suppress it for a while, but I never discovered that elusive SECRET to making the anxiety disappear for good.

-I searched every corner of the internet, nothing there but false hope and charlatans wanting to part me of my money.
-I read numerous books but mainly just found another bunch of coping techniques.
-I went to many counsellers and found all they wanted to do was dig up my past.
-I searched inside my own head for answers and just felt more confused than ever.
+I searched every corner of the internet and found nothing there but false hope and charlatans wanting to extract as much money as possible.
+I read numerous books and immersed myself in the self-help market but found nothing more than a bunch of outdated coping techniques.
+I visited many counsellors who only seemed to want to dig up my past.
+I searched inside my own head for answers and only felt more confused and lost than ever.

 Was this searching all a waste of time?